missionpinball/missionpinball-website/_posts/2020-02-28-this-month-in-mpf-february-2020.md

 ---
 layout: post
 author: jab
-title: This Month in MPF January 2020
+title: This Month in MPF February 2020
 tags: [this_month_in_mpf_land, MPF]
 ---
-What happened in MPF-land in January 2020?
+What happened in MPF-land in February 2020?
 This post will highlight changes in MPF, MPF-MC, MPF monitor, documentation and the rest of the ecosystem.